JacksonBurns/fastprop/paper/paper.md

 To emphasize this point further, the benchmarks are presented in order of size descending (for first regression and then classification).
 Consistently `fastprop` is able to match the performance of learned representations on large (O(10,000)+ entries) datasets and compete with or exceed their performance on small ($\leq$O(1,000) entries).

+All of these `fastprop` benchmarks are reproducible, and complete instructions for installation, data retrieval and preparation, and training are publicly available on the `fastprop` GitHub repository [github.com/jacksonburns/fastprop](https://github.com/jacksonburns/fastprop).

 **TODO: re-run all of these (with timing, too) for a first complete draft**

 ## Methods
 All of these use 80% of the dataset for training (selected randomly, unless otherwise stated), 10% for validation, and holdout the remaining 10% for testing (unless otherwise stated).
+Sampling is performed using the `astartes` package [@astartes], which implements a variety of sampling algorithms and is highly reproducible.

 ### Reporting of Error Bounds
  - Results for `fastprop` are reported with repetitions (explain) rather than with cross-validation (CV) (also explain).